CellProfiler/tutorials/internal_use/docs/source/BeginnerSegmentation/CPbeginner_Segmentation.md

   **🔴 TO DO: Mask the RNA image to show only the nuclear region**

   - Change the input image from the drop-down menu to ‘FilteredRNA’.
-  - Change the name of the output image to ‘SytoNuclei’.
+  - Change the name of the output image to ‘RNA_in_Nuclei’.
   - Use the objects ‘Nuclei’ as the mask.
   - See below for an example of results to aim for: